VRclass/practicum1-susafighter/README.md

 		- 3 point lights
 	3. If you are using a terrain, populate it with trees or other elements like rocks or grass.
 	4. If you are using a plane as floor, add elements to the space, for example simple objects with textures or specific materials to outline the mood of the envrionment.
-	5. Add 5 sounds so the experience is richer, and the get louder when the user gets closer to them
+	5. Add 5 sounds so the experience is richer, some sounds should get louder when the user gets closer to them.
-9. Add navigation either by teleporting
+9. Add navigation with simple or dash teleporting.
-10. Make at least one obbject grabbale (VRTK_Interactable Object)
+10. Make at least one object interactable (VRTK_Interactable Object)
-11. Use at least 2 of the scripts provided in: *Assets/Practicum/Scripts*
+11. Use at least 2 of scripts in a meaningful way.
+They are provided in: *Assets/Practicum/Scripts*
-12. Save the scene
+12. Save your scene
 13. Commit changes to repository, remember to add a useful commit messages.
 14. Push committed changes to github
 15. Take 2 screenshots of your environment, and put them inside of the folder:  *Assets/Practicum/Screenshots*
 13. Commit changes to repository, add a commit message: "Screenshots added to the repository".
 14. Push committed changes to github
-15. You can leave when done.
+15. You are done!

 ---
-**NOTE:** Feel free to use and modify any of the scripts provided, add new scripts, and assets to the enviornment.
+**NOTE:** Feel free to use and modify any of the scripts provided, most chances, are that you will add new assets to the enviornment, try to keep your project organized.